ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 }
 ```
 # Interface
-Now that we understood Class and Class types, lets discuss about communication between the Objects instantiated from the Class.
+Now that we understood Class and Class types, lets discuss about communication between the Objects instantiated by the Class.
+Get introduced to Interface....

+In general, an interface is a device or a system that unrelated entities use to interact.
+It defines the rules of communication between two un related objects.
 ```
 "In object oriented programming, a protocol or interface is a common means for unrelated objects to communicate with each other"
                                                          -Wikipedia
 ```
-In general, an interface is a device or a system that unrelated entities use to interact.
-It defines the rules of communication between two un related objects.
 Interfaces form a contract between the class and the outside world, and this contract is enforced at build time by the compiler.

 ```java
 //Interface